sougatoroy3/ValoStat-Minor-Project/README.md

 https://github.com/sergey-lvovich-kim/ValoStat/assets/91290086/e0c9e5ea-1ae3-4f5c-99f2-10bd8c610a3b

 Overall, Valorant's weapons are designed to balance skill, strategy, and decision-making.
-Mastering the various weapons, understanding their strengths and weaknesses, and making smart choices based on the economy system are essential for success in Valorant's competitive gameplay.
+Mastering the various weapons, understanding their strengths and weaknesses, and making smart choices based on the economic system are essential for success in Valorant's competitive gameplay.

-You can checkout weapons skins & observe skin chromas (as in the game).
+You can check out weapons skins & observe skin chromas (as in the game).
 Watch the videos of how the skins look like in the game.

 ### Locale Support

 https://github.com/sergey-lvovich-kim/ValoStat/assets/91290086/7a5c37a8-4c49-4468-8591-0942c64a7d57

 The language localization feature allows users to change the language of the app interface to their preferred language.
-Currently, only 3 languages supported [English, Korean, Russian].
+Currently, only 3 languages are supported [English, Korean, Russian].
 Changing app language leads to translating all the content of the app even including Agents' voices.

-Also, App language can be changed in App's settings outside of the App.
+Also, the App language can be changed in the App's settings outside of the App.

 ## License